-4.1.
-Probability of Verification
+A. Probability of Verification

-We first compute the probability P{ver} that the receiver can verify an arbitrary received data item D. We denote the packet receipt probability by p (conversely, packet loss probability is 1 - p), the network coding overhead (i.e. number of recovery packets) by R, and the tree level at which coding is used by i.
+We first compute the probability P{ver} that the receiver can verify an arbitrary received data item D. We denote the packet receipt probability by p (conversely, packet loss probability is 1-p), the network coding overhead (i.e. number of recovery packets) by R, and the tree level at which coding is used by i.
 Our objective is to find the i that maximises P{ver} .
 Our model makes the following simplifying assumptions:

-- Each data item and each recovery information is transmitted as a separate packet. - Each packet has independent and identically distributed (iid) probability p of being successfully received (we will show later that this is in some ways a worst-case assumption that gives a lower bound). - The root of the tree is reliably transmitted (e.g. using an ACK-based protocol or a delayed store-and-transmit mechanism, etc.) and is not subject to loss. - Network coding for recovery is applied only at a single tree-level in each instance (as argued above).
+- Each data item and each recovery information is transmitted as a separate packet. - Each packet has independent and identically distributed (iid) probability p of being successfully received (we will show later that this is in some ways a worst-case assumption that gives a lower bound). - The root of the tree is transmitted using a reliable ACK-based mechanism and is not subject to loss. - Network coding for recovery is applied only at a single tree-level in each instance (as argued above).